-Connecting Your Internet PC to a Network
+Connecting Your Internet PC to a Network (available on select models only)

 Your Compaq Internet PC may be equipped with a 1/10 or 10/100 Mbps network interface adapter and its associated driver.
 For the exact location of the Ethernet connector, refer to the Compaq Hardware and Software Setup poster that came with your computer.